-- 1 Click Change plan settings under your desired power plan in the Power Options window.
+- 1 Click Change plan settings on the right of your desired power plan in the Power Options window.
 Change the Sleep mode and display settings as needed. - 2 If you need to change the advanced settings, click Change advanced power settings and go to step 3.
 Otherwise, click Save changes. - 3 Click the VAIO Power Management tab.
 Change the settings for each item. - 4 Click OK.